elisabertoni/Agile2022_Group6/README.md

 <br>
 <br>

-***Please find all our documents under the Documentation folder.***
+***Please find all our documents under the Documentation folder***

 <br>
 <br>

-For more info on our project and full list of documentation jump to our [Wiki Page](https://github.com/elisabertoni/Agile2022_Group6/wiki).
+For more info on our project and full list of documentation jump to our [Wiki Page](https://github.com/elisabertoni/Agile2022_Group6/wiki)

 <br>
 <br>

-[Author is Elisa Bertoni and Sass Russell]
+[Authors are Elisa Bertoni and Sass Russell]